LearnDSML/blog/_posts/2020-06-09-Regression-Explained.md

 In order to create less complex (parsimonious) model when you have a large number of features in your dataset, some of the Regularization techniques used to address over-fitting and feature selection are:

 A regression model that uses L1 regularization technique is called Lasso Regression and model which uses L2 is called Ridge Regression.

+Elastic Net regression is preferred over both ridge and lasso regression when one is dealing with highly correlated independent variables.
+It is a combination of both L1 and L2 regularization.

 ##### Why do we use Regularization?